WebAssembly/wasm-c-api/README.md

 Some random explanations:

 * The VM must be initialised by creating an instance of an *engine* (`wasm::Engine`/`wasm_engine_t`) and is shut down by deleting it.
-An instance may only be created once per a process.
+Such an instance may only be created once per process.

 * All runtime objects are tied to a specific *store* (`wasm::Store`/`wasm_store_t`).
 Multiple stores can be created, but their objects cannot interact.
 Every store and its objects must only be accessed in a single thread.